Crescent College: Administration

-Today the school operates under the joint trusteeship of the Society of Jesus and the Minister for Education, with the Jesuit Provincial appointing a majority on the Board of Management and the chair of the board is someone appointed by him.
-The ethos is Jesuit and Catholic though most of the current teaching staff are lay-persons, and a number of Jesuit priests live on campus at the residence, Della Strada, which hosts the Jesuit Refugee Service.
+The school operates under the trusteeship of the Society of Jesus and the Minister for Education, with the Jesuit Provincial appointing a majority of the members of the Board of Management, including the chair.
+The ethos is Jesuit and Catholic, although most of the teaching staff are lay-persons.
+A number of Jesuit priests live on campus at the Della Strada residence, which hosts the Jesuit Refugee Service.
 In 2001 the school appointed its first lay headmaster.

 Campus

 Crescent now sits on 40 acres of grounds and gardens landscaped by Fr William Troddyn and the late school gardener, P.J.
 Brennan, who together 'purloined' clippings and bulbs from the Limerick region in order to use on the grounds of Crescent, including an avenue of copper beeches.
 The school also maintains a nature garden to attract wildlife to the campus.

 Some commemorative inscription stones from Castle Lane, dating from the 16th and 17th centuries, were built into the external walls of the old Georgian school buildings at the Crescent in Limerick city centre.
-Another stone from the Castle Lane site, inscribed with a cross and the motto IHS, dated 1642 was brought to Dooradoyle in 1973 and was placed above the 1973 Foundation stone of the present site.
+Another stone from the Castle Lane site, inscribed with a cross and the motto IHS, dated 1642, was brought to Dooradoyle in 1973 and was placed above the 1973 Foundation stone of the present site.